trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image38.png" max-width="383"%}

 Now open the OnlyKey Chrome Configuration App.
-With your correct PIN entered on the OnlyKey you are able to select the Slot to configure and paste this code into the field located next to ''Google Auth OTP'' as shown below:
+With your correct PIN entered on the OnlyKey, you are able to select the Slot to configure and paste this code into the field located next to ''Google Auth OTP'' as shown below:

 {% include image.html file="image65.png" max-width="599" %}

 Once you click submit your OnlyKey is ready to generate OTPs.

 {% include callout.html content="**Step 3.
 Generate OTP -** Place your cursor in the ''Enter code'' field and press the button that corresponds to the slot that was set.
-In the example above we set slot 2a so we press the #2 button to generate the OTP." type="default" %}
+In the example above, we set slot 2a so we press the #2 button to generate the OTP." type="default" %}

 {% include image.html file="image20.png" max-width="339" %}

 {% include image.html file="image75.png" max-width="324" %}

-Once your account has been verified you are all set.
+Once your account has been verified, you are all set.
 You can add a username and password to this slot so that you can do a one touch login.
 Keep in mind that the page may take a second or two to load where your 6 digit OTP is entered so set the delay accordingly, 4 - 5 seconds delay should work in most cases.

 {% include image.html file="image37.png" max-width="600" %}

-If you are looking for step-by-step guides on setting up other popular sites with 2FA check out the guides [here](https://authy.com/guides-filter/compatible-with-authy/).
+If you are looking for step-by-step guides on setting up other popular sites with 2FA, check out the guides [here](https://authy.com/guides-filter/compatible-with-authy/).
 Just as with the steps mentioned above, instead of scanning the QR code with an app, click "CAN'T SCAN IT" to copy and paste the text into the Google Auth OTP field of the OnlyKey app.

-To find out if a specific website is supported there is a full list of websites and wether or not they support 2FA [here](http://www.dongleauth.info/).
-To see if a certain site is supported see that there is a check next to "One Time Passwords (OTP)"
+To find out if a specific website is supported, there is a full list of websites and whether or not they support 2FA [here](http://www.dongleauth.info/).
+To see if a certain site is supported, see that there is a check next to "One Time Passwords (OTP)"

 Learn more about the implementation of Google Auth OTP [here.](#google-authenticator-totp)